nixworks/public/README.md

 ##### United States-Mexico relations
 ### [United States Secretary of State Rex Tillerson arrives in Mexico to meet with President Enrique Pena Nieto and Foreign Secretary Luis Videgaray. ](/news/2018/02/1/united-states-secretary-of-state-rex-tillerson-arrives-in-mexico-to-meet-with-president-enrique-pea-a-nieto-and-foreign-secretary-luis-videg.md)
-_Context: United States-Mexico relations, President, Rex Tillerson, Enrique Pena Nieto, Luis Videgaray, Mexico, United States Secretary of State_
+_Context: Enrique Pena Nieto, United States Secretary of State, Mexico, Rex Tillerson, United States-Mexico relations, Luis Videgaray, President_

 ##### Cabinet of Donald Trump
 ### [Tom Shannon, the United States Under Secretary of State for Political Affairs, announces he will be resigning for personal reasons.
 The State Department's third-ranking official and its most senior career diplomat says he will stay on until a successor is named. ](/news/2018/02/1/tom-shannon-the-united-states-under-secretary-of-state-for-political-affairs-announces-he-will-be-resigning-for-personal-reasons-the-stat.md)